 PATRICIA B. AND GARY M. HOLLOWAY UNIVERSITY COUNSELING CENTER

-The Counseling Center is open and available to help you with personal and emotional concerns.
+The Counseling Center is available to help you with personal and emotional concerns.

 With a variety of services and resources, the Counseling Center helps students function optimally with regard to emotional, academic, social and psychological issues.